-&lt;sup>3 This includes services provided by other networks (e.g., distribution and other networks) as an equivalent but equally or more efficient alternative to a transmission network service required to meet an identified need.
+3 This includes services provided by other networks (e.g., distribution and other networks) as an equivalent but equally or more efficient alternative to a transmission network service required to meet an identified need.

-&lt;sup>4 AVP competitively tenders where a service is determined to be contestable under clause 8.11.6 of the National Electricity Rules.
+4 AVP competitively tenders where a service is determined to be contestable under clause 8.11.6 of the NER, unless otherwise required.